 Twenty-Four Hour CILA

-These homes have on-site shift staff available during all times when participants are present.
-Staff provide both scheduled and unscheduled supports and services as needed by participants.
+These homes have staff on-site at all times Individuals are present.
+Staff provide both scheduled and unscheduled supports and services as needed by Individuals.

 Intermittent CILA

-Serves individuals whose service plan documents that they do not require 24-hour, on-site staff presence and documents the situations in which individuals may safely be away from direct staff supervision.
+Serves Individuals whose service plan documents that they do not require 24-hour staff presence, and documents the situations in which individuals may safely be away from staff direct supervision.
 Intermittent Residential services in apartments or family homes have staff available on call 24 hours per day.
-On-site shift staff are available to provide both scheduled and unscheduled supports and services as needed by the participants served and as specified in each participant’s service plan.
+On-site staff are available to provide both scheduled and unscheduled supports and services as needed by the Individuals served and as specified in each Individual’s service plan.

 At Home Day Program

-Part of the residential program for Adult Waiver participants.
-At Home Day Programs are based in the individual’s CILA home and provide a structured individualized program of in-home and community activities for individuals who are unable to participate in out-of-home day programs because the individual:
+At Home Day Programs are part of the residential program for Adult Waiver participants.
+At Home Day Programs are based in the individual’s CILA home and provide a structured personalized program of in-home and community activities for Individuals who are unable to participate in out-of-home day programs because the Individual:

 Group Home